Skip to content

 As part of HMS’s safeguarding responsibilities, HMS recognises the importance of ensuring only suitable candidates are appointed.
 All successful candidates are screened for necessary, statutory pre-employment compliance checks.
 To do this appropriately, HMS will ensure they:

-• Operate safe practice including ensuring appropriate DBS and reference checks are undertaken according to Keeping Children Safe in Education (DfE 2023) and Working Together to Safeguard Children (DfE 2018)
+• Operate safe practice including ensuring appropriate DBS, reference and online checks are undertaken according to Keeping Children Safe in Education (DfE 2024) and Working Together to Safeguard Children (DfE 2023)

-• Inform shortlisted candidates that online searches may be done as part of due diligence checks.
+• Inform shortlisted candidates that online searches will be completed as part of due diligence checks.

 • Keep relevant copies of documents used to verify the successful candidate’s identity, right to work and required qualifications on their personnel file